cole-h06/braid/README.md

 Credibility is computed iteratively across the graph.
 At each iteration step, each source distributes its credibility across all claims it asserts, and each claim in turn redistributes the support it has accumulated back to the asserting sources.
 The iterations repeat until the credibility vector reaches a fixed point.
 Agreement weighting influences how much support each assertion contributes.

-# Domain-Agnostic Design
+## Domain-Agnostic Design

 Verity does not interpret a claim's content.
 The current implementation uses product specifications as a development dataset because they provide large-scale conflicting information from independent sources.
 In production, clients construct their own credibility graphs from any domain.

-Verity operates purely on graph structure.
+Credibility inference is performed over the source-claim graph.
+Current research also uses provenance and related evidence metadata to discount the influence of dependent corroboration.
 The engine only receives unique identifiers that correspond to sources, claims, and the assertions between them.
 This means graphs have already been parsed, normalized, deduplicated, canonicalized, and otherwise pre-processed before they are ingested by Verity.

 Some examples where a client application could merge equivalent assertions before constructing a credibility graph include: